Big Brothers Big Sisters Employee Mentors

 As part of the Rays partnership with Big Brothers Big Sisters, each year, Rays employees volunteer to be a Big Brother or Big Sister and mentor a student at Campbell Park Elementary School which is located next to Tropicana Field.
 In addition to providing guidance and companionship through weekly mentoring, the Bigs also bring their Littles to a Rays game during the season.

 KaBOOM! works to bring balanced and active play into the daily lives of all children, particularly those growing up in poverty in America.
 The Tampa Bay Rays mission is to energize our community through the magic of Rays baseball.
 Through this partnership with KaBOOM!, the Rays ensure children will have the joyful childhood they deserve.
 The Rays support KaBOOM! in promoting and protecting a child's right to active play at home, school, and in the community.
-The Rays, in partnership with KaBOOM! have completed five projects for the following organizations: CASA, Layla's House, James B. Sanderlin Family Center, YMCA Camp Christina and Team Success.
+The Rays, in partnership with KaBOOM! have completed seven projects for the following organizations: CASA, Citizen's Alliance for Progress, James B. Sanderlin Family Center, Layla's House, Team Success, University Area CDC, and YMCA Camp Christina.

-- Breaking Barriers - "Breaking Barriers: In Sports, In Life" is a baseball themed program that gives kids strategies to overcome obstacles in their lives.
+- Jackie Robinson Day - "Breaking Barriers: In Sports, In Life" is a baseball themed program that gives kids strategies to overcome obstacles in their lives.
 The curriculum is based on the values demonstrated by Jackie Robinson.
 The Breaking Barriers Essay Contest, which encourages children to write about barriers they have faced or are still facing in their lives and how they used the values exemplified by Jackie Robinson to deal with those barriers.
+Each year, Major League Baseball designates April 15 as Jackie Robinson Day, celebrating and paying homage to the Hall of Famer who broke baseball's color barrier in 1947.

 - Commissioner's Community Initiative - Major League Baseball and the Major League Baseball Players Association (MLBPA) will again offer to all 30 Clubs and the players a ticketing program that is designed to support our collective goal of providing tickets to children and children's charities, deserving groups supported by the MLBPA, public servants and community and civic groups who might not otherwise have a chance to attend a Major League Baseball game.
 Learn More